CosmicBagel/mana-shock/story.md

 There is a language barrier, but it can be bridged with a companion, later you can learn the language if you desire to

+## story beats

+- player comes across more creatures like the companion creature, there is some drama about your friend helping you, the creature seems to be exiled for his actions

+- player defeats the big bad wizard

+- a survivor becomes big bad number 2, insisting that humanity uses this new found magic to benefit humanity

+- friendly mana ghost plays the part of the natural order, says mana was never meant to be used as it is now

+- the friendly mana ghost shows the player a vision of what will happen to humanity if mana is brought to the modern world

+- ending: player brings mana to the modern world, lives happily ever after, but dooming the future of the human race to corruption.
+The mana is a boon to civilization at first, cancer is cured, the merging of computers and magic creates new machines that benefit humanity immensely, but in time, humanity suffers the same fate as the castle dwellers.
+This is worse, since humanity takes to the stars, and soon the whole galaxy is inflicted with mana lust

+- ending: player destroys the mana well in the castle, humanity lives on their natural life

 ---

 Copyright CosmicBagel 2024